XPRNetwork/ts-smart-contract-docs/src/stdlib/action.md

 * ```ts
   function requireAuth(name: Name): void
   ```
-  This function verifies that specified account exists in the set of provided auths on a action.
-It throws an error if not found.
+  This function verifies that the action caller has the permission of name@active.
+An error is thrown if the action caller does not satisfy this permission.

   The function should be used inside the action method of the contract.